navneettoppo/tier-archite-testing/ssh-keys/README.md

 ##
-# Create you Terraform-azure.pem fil
+# Create you Terraform-azure.pem file